 - Find an online brokerage or someone to manage your investments.
 There are two main ways to invest your money.
 You can either invest your money yourself through a brokerage or you can find someone to manage your investment portfolio for you.
 You will need to take part in one of these options to actually start investing your money.
 Personally, I like to do everything myself through Vanguard.

 - Determine how you will invest your money.
-Now that you've opened an investment account, you will want to decide where you will put your investments.
+Now that you’ve opened an investment account, you will want to decide where you will put your investments.
 How you invest depends on your risk tolerance, the time period for which you are investing (when will you retire?), and more.
 Generally, the sooner you need your funds the less risk you will take on, whereas the longer your time period is, then the more risk you may be willing to take on.
+Another thing you will want to think about is whether you want a diversified portfolio or not, which is something that most people do want.

 - Track your investment portfolio.
 The next step when learning how to get rich by investing is to regularly track the things you have invested in.
 This is important because you may eventually have to change what you are invested in, put more money towards your investments, and so on.